Jorge Soler Player Props: Marlins vs. Royals

-The Miami Marlins, including Jorge Soler (batting .216 in his past 10 games, with a double, three home runs, five walks and six RBI), battle starting pitcher Zack Greinke and the Kansas City Royals at LoanDepot park, Tuesday at 6:40 PM ET.
+Jorge Soler -- with an on-base percentage of .268 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Kansas City Royals, with Jordan Lyles on the hill, on June 7 at 6:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Athletics.
+In his last game he had a hitless showing (0-for-3) against the Royals.

 Jorge Soler Game Info & Props vs. the Royals